-A specific health check is available for Aboriginal and Torres Strait Islander people.
-The 715 health check helps to identify risk factors for chronic disease to manage the good health of the patient.
+A specific annual health check is available for Aboriginal and Torres Strait Islander people.
+A good health check:

 - Patients who self-identify as Aboriginal and/or Torres Strait Islander are eligible

-- Patients are eligible for up to 10 follow up services under MBS item 10987
+- After a health check patients are eligible for up to ten (10) follow up services under MBS item 10987

 - Both MBS items 715 and 10987 can be bulk billed